-As the name implies, the new (or, rather, upgraded) Breitling Navitimer Caliber 01 Limited Edition has undergone a complex heart transplant procedure with its mass-produced ETA-based B26 movement changed in favor of their latest Caliber B01 totally in-house job.
-Visually, however, this is still the same good old Navitimer that hundreds of thousands of watch enthusiasts love so much.
+As the name implies, the new (or, rather, upgraded) Breitling Navitimer Caliber 01 Limited Edition has undergone a complex heart transplant procedure with its mass-produced ETA-based cal.
+B26 movement changed in favor of their latest in-house Caliber B01.
+Visually, however, this is still the same good old Navitimer that hundreds of thousands of enthusiasts around the globe love so much.

-Judging by the recent developments from the famous Swiss watchmaker, one can infer that Breitling has taken the path paved by Panerai.
-As you probably have already noticed, the Italian brand has recently attempted a serious push into replacing its “modified” ETA calibers with mechanisms of their own in order to make their timekeepers more unique.
-The move not only increases perceived value of their watches among customers who know a thing or two about what they are getting into, but also makes the whole brand more sustainable and, probably, more expensive in the eyes of potential investors.
+Judging by the recent developments from Breitling, one can infer that the brand has taken the path paved by Panerai.
+As you probably have already noticed, the Italian brand has recently attempted a serious push into replacing its “modified” ETA calibers with mechanisms of their own to make their timekeepers more unique.
+The move not only increases the perceived value of their watches among customers who know a thing or two about what they are getting into, but also makes the whole brand more sustainable and, probably, more expensive in the eyes of potential investors.

 The main advantage of this strategy is that you do not need to poor massive money in re-tooling manufacturing facilities and hiring and training dozens (or even hundreds) of workers.
 Also, you can always sell an existing model with a manufacture-made movement at a premium price!

 Enter the Breitling Navitimer Caliber 01 Limited Edition.

 Previously available with the B26 caliber that was based on a mass-produced COSC-certified chronometer-grade ETA 2892-A2 movement, the limited edition sports a much more interesting from enthusiast’s point of view B01 mechanism.

 Since the B01 is slightly larger than the B26, the limited edition is also offered in a slightly broader case, but the overall dimensions are identical to those of the last year’s Navitimer 125th Anniversary chronograph.